24rr/ExtendedUNC/README.md

 ## Installation
 To install the ExtendedUNC library, simply include the provided script in your Roblox project.
 Once included, the functions will be available as global functions due to the use of a metatable for `_G`.

+# Contributing
+Just open a pull request and I'll review it